 1. User Agreement

-By using this website, you signify your consent to and agreement to be bound by these terms, practices and policy.
+By using these websites, or our online resources, or participating in our surveys, you signify your consent to and agreement to be bound by these terms, practices and policy.

 The FRASER INSTITUTE uses the personal information collected for the following purposes: